pulp/pulp-2to3-migration/docs/configuration.rst

 the setting, you likely will need to run ``pulpcore-manager handle-artifact-checksums`` to remove unsupported checksums from the database, or Pulp will refuse to start.

+4. Configure `CONTENT_PREMIGRATION_BATCH_SIZE` if needed.
+If your Pulp 2 setup is large and your system is relatively slow in terms of I/O (e.g. you have HDD), consider adjusting the batch size for content premigration.
+The default is 1000.

+It is recommended to decrease it gradually, approximately by half each time.
+On a very slow system and with many errata content to migrate, it might need to go as low as 50.
+Decreasing the value increases the time of content migration from pulp 2 to pulp 3.
+It's noticeable for a large setups only.

+The main sign that `CONTENT_PREMIGRATION_BATCH_SIZE` needs to go down is the ``pymongo.errors.CursorNotFound: Cursor not found`` errors in logs.

 .. note::

     If you experience Pulp 3 workers timing out during the migration, consider making them more